Tillabéri Region: Mining

 The region is home to the Samira Hill Gold Mine in Téra, which opened in 2004.
 In addition to gold, the region is rich in iron ore with estimated reserves of 650 million tonnes in Say.

 Tourism

 The region of Tillabéri has many tourist sites.
-The W National Park of Niger, which straddles the tri-border area of Benin-Burkina Faso-Niger, is classified as a World Heritage Site by UNESCO.
-The park contains a wide variety of fauna and flora on side located in Niger..
+The W National Park, which straddles the tri-border area of Benin-Burkina Faso-Niger, is classified as a World Heritage Site by UNESCO.
+The park contains a wide variety of fauna and flora on side located in Niger.
 The region has a modest hospitality infrastructure with only two 4-star hotels and 137 rooms (42 rooms for the 4 star hotels).

 Crime

 Tillabéri is badly affected by the insurgency in the Maghreb.
-Major attacks occurred in January 2020, May 2020, August 2020 and January 2021.
+Major attacks occurred in January 2020, May 2020, August 2020, January 2021 and March 2025.

+In September 2025, twenty-two people were killed in the Tillabéri region, during and after a baptism.